jbasen/WeatherFlow-Tempest-for-Crestron-Home/README.md

 Be aware that events will be triggered each time the Crestron Home processor receives a UDP message from the Tempest weather station that meets the specified criteria.

+VERY IMPORTANT - Please be aware that you have to be very careful if you need to uninstall the driver.
+First, you need to use the Crestron Home Setup App to remove the driver from the room you installed it in.
+Then you need to back your way out of the room the driver was in, back out of the home setup app in general, wait two minutes, and reboot the processor to try and make sure that your system has fully synchronized with the change.

+At that point you can use the Toolbox File Manager tool to delete the driver package from your Crestron Home system.
+It is all too easy to screw this up or rush the process, and then the driver can get stuck in the room.
+If this happens, then you will have to fully reset your Crestron Home system to get things straightened out.